 Belton Copp Preserve

-This four-acre parcel on 14 Smith Neck Road was donated by Belton Copp, a founder of OLLT, lawyer, World War II veteran and conservationist.
-He was a trustee of the Conservation and Research Foundation which helped develop techniques for non-governmental entities (e.g. land trusts) to preserve land.
-The parcel sits on the upland edge of a 32-acre piece of tidal marsh owned by the State and affords views of sunrise on the marsh and the marsh wildlife.
+This four-acre parcel was donated by Belton Copp, a cofounder of OLLT who was also a lawyer, World War II veteran, and conservationist.
+He served as trustee for The Conservation and Research Foundation which helped develop techniques for non-governmental entities to preserve land.

 Note: Be careful to stay on the trail as the thicket does contain poison ivy.